skorch-dev/skorch/docs/user/neuralnet.rst

 attributes of the net, such as the ``module``, initialized.
 The name of an initialized attribute always ends on an underscore; e.g., the initialized ``module`` is called ``module_`` (this is the same nomenclature as sklearn uses).
-Thefore, you always know which attributes you set and which ones were created by :class:`.NeuralNet`.
+Therefore, you always know which attributes you set and which ones were created by :class:`.NeuralNet`.

 The only exception is the :ref:`history <history>` attribute, which is